Hamburger

 Capital is divided into shares.
 Capital and the term to pay it is established in the bylaws.
 In case of silence, the term will be 5 years.
 If not, capital will be decreased ipso jure to the amount already subscribed to and paid.

-Bylaws may establish minimum or maximum percentages of capital to be controlled, directly or indirectly, by a 1 or more shareholders.
+Bylaws may establish minimum or maximum percentages of capital to be controlled, directly or indirectly, by 1 or more shareholders.

-Capital increases or decreases shall be agreed by shareholders in a special shareholder meeting, and such agreement shall be reflected in an amendment of bylaws (complying with formal requirements that include a public deed, registration and publication and notice to the tax authority).
+Capital increases or decreases shall be agreed by shareholders in an extraordinary shareholder meeting, and such agreement shall be reflected in an amendment of bylaws (complying with formal requirements that include a public deed, registration and publication and notice to the tax authority).
 However, in a SpA, bylaws may be amended by all shareholders without the need for a meeting, if all shareholders subscribe to the bylaw amendment, public deed or a private document registered with a notary (complying with formal requirements that include registration and publication and notice to the tax authority).

 In an SpA, bylaws may authorize the manager to increase capital of the SpA with the purpose of financing the management of the company or for specific purposes.
 In this case, a shareholders’ meeting is not required.